 Low Supply & High Guilt: How to Deal With Your Milk Drying Up

-I’ve been reading Amalah for years – pre-Noah.
+I’ve been reading Amalah for years — pre-Noah (your first child).
 I remember you posting one day that you had quit breastfeeding, including pictures of all the pump parts / accessories that you were throwing away.
 At the time, this was meaningless to me because I had no children.
 Fast forward to me with a 2 month old.
 I am back at work, pumping and supplementing, and oh! the angst and guilt and tears.

 I always struggled with low supply.
 I have plenty in the mornings, it dwindles in the afternoon, and by the evening I had a seriously pissed newborn nursing hungrily for 2 hours at a time, sleeping for 30 minutes, repeat until dawn.
 After 3-4 (hazy memory) nights of this, I ORDERED my DH to make a bottle of formula.
 I cried as she gulped down 3 ounces and fell happily asleep.
 It was clear to me that my baby was hungry.

 Undaunted, I went to see a LC (lactation consultant).
 I WOULD NOT FAIL.
 She basically told me that I had low supply BECAUSE I supplemented and that I was just lazy and not wanting to stay up to nurse my child.
 She ordered me to nurse and co-sleep (which I’m not ok with).
 I went to see another LC, and she ordered me on herbs, etc. I’ve done the herbs, Guinness, extra calorie diet, oatmeal, pumping after feeding, 64 ounces of water, etc. No change.
 The only thing I haven’t tried is Reglan, but I’m a bit afraid of the side effects.